jxlabWzZ/Sus_MEVs_WGS/README.md

-Mobile element variation contributes to population diversity and gene regulation in pigs.
+Construction of the porcine genome mobile element variations and investigation of its role in population diversity and gene expression.